yating-zh/plus-also-challenge/README.md

 ### 1. Introduction

-- This is an MVP of an AI image enhancer application, allowing users to upload an image and edit it by adding prompts.
+- This is an demo of an AI image enhancer application, allowing users to upload an image and edit it by adding prompts.

 - The tech stack is MERN.
 As I only started self-teaching MERN two weeks ago, this challenge helped me realise there is still a lot to learn.